Scientific Name

 How to Grow and Care

 Peperomias are not particularly hard plants to grow, and their small size and delicate leaves make them perfect for desktops and dish gardens.
 They will rarely overtake their neighbors or shade them out.
 In short, they are perfectly mannered and attractive small plants.
 The biggest problems are usually related to watering.
 They like steadily moist soil but can be very sensitive to overwatering.
 Overwatered Peperomias tend to wilt or have raised, scab-like protrusions on their leaves.
 Don't be alarmed if your plant loses a few bottom leaves, but a massive leaf drop is usually due to a temperature change or fertilizer problem.
-Lastly, Peperomias are susceptible to mealybugs, so keep an eye out for cottony white masses on the stems or undersides of leaves.
+Lastly, Peperomias are susceptible to mealybugs, so watch for cottony white masses on the stems or undersides of leaves.
 These plants thrive when slightly pot-bound, so don't over-pot them.

 Repot plants in spring, especially to refresh the existing soil, but place either back into the same size container after root-pruning or go up only one pot size.
-The largest Peperomias remain relatively small, so they will never grow into large specimen plants.
+The largest Peperomias remain relatively small and will never grow into large specimen plants.
 Most species can be relatively easily propagated from leaf cuttings.

 See more at How to Grow and Care for Peperomia.